Articles

 Now, back to the title of this post.

-Actually, I have wrote a stupid cal.
+Actually, I have written a stupid cal.
 (Not in 15 minutes, sorry.)
-It takes month and year as the arguments, and outputs a calender similiar to cal.
+It takes month and year as the arguments, and outputs a calendar similar to cal.
 It does not take care of the years before 1970, and has no any other fancy features.

 Why do I bother putting a stupid program online?
 Because I am so shameful about it.
 And I feel that I have to accept it and do something to force me grow.

-By attacking problems continiously, I will learn and hopefully be able to write less shameful code.
+By attacking problems continuously, I will learn and hopefully be able to write less shameful code.

 Equality of Active Record Objects